OpenNebula/docs/source/advanced_components/ddc/install.rst

      ansible python module location = /usr/lib/python2.7/site-packages/ansible
      executable location = /usr/bin/ansible
      python version = 2.7.5 (default, Apr 11 2018, 07:36:10) [GCC 4.8.5 20150623 (Red Hat 4.8.5-28)]

+.. note:: You need to have Jinja2 version 2.10.0 (or higher).
+If your operating system is shipped with older, do upgrade with the following command:

+    .. prompt:: bash $ auto

+        $ sudo pip install 'Jinja2>=2.10.0'